7 reasons why you should choose Canada

 4. It’s affordable

 Tuition fee in Canada, when compared to universities in other popular study destinations, is fairly cheaper.
 And when considering the return on investment, keeping in mind the wonderful work opportunities: both part time and full time, it is quite a viable option for Indian students.
-Qualified students can also apply to a range of scholarships to cut down on educational expenses.
+Qualified students can also apply to a range of Canadian scholarships to cut down on educational expenses.

 5. Quality of life – Safe and peaceful